Parental Bereavement (Leave and Pay) Regulation

 |Response: within 1 working day||Cost: £65|

-The Bereavement Leave Compliance Package For Employers guides you clearly and concisely through the minefield of managing an employee who has suffered the loss of a child or another family member.
+My HR Toolkit: Bereavement Leave guides you clearly and concisely through the minefield of managing an employee who has suffered the loss of a child or another family member.